kitextech/kitextech.github.io/index.md

 ## Who are We?

 ### Andreas Bruun Okholm
-I have a mixed design, mechanical and aerospace degree from the Technical University of Denmark.
-Doing my master degree I created a smartphone based wind measuring tool, which provide value adding functionality to traditional wind meters and most importantly allows kite-surfers to share ultra local wind information.
+I have a mixed design, mechanical and aerospace degree from the Technical University of Denmark and University of Adelaide.
+Doing my master degree I created a smartphone based wind measuring tool, which provide value adding functionality to traditional wind meters and most importantly allows kite-surfers (and other wind users) to share ultra local wind information.
 I worked on this project (called Vaavud) for 3 years doing both hardware and software development.
 We managed to create the most sold smartphone wind meter in the world -- and the first one to measure wind direction.

 I have for a long time been fascinated by the power of kites, and been using them for surfing for the past 10+ years.
 Being able to work with kites is really fascinating and I find that it allows me to make use of most of my toolset: mechanical engineering, aerodynamics, programming, startups and most importantly it gives a feeling of making a positive impact.